My child’s school has told me about a concern. What do I do next?

 - is frustrated or angry

 These symptoms may or may not be showing up at home.
-It may help to ask questions so you will have a better understanding about what is happening in the classroom.
+It may help to ask questions so you will have a better understanding about what is happening at school.
 For example, are there particular times when they notice changes in your child’s behaviour?

 Step 1: Meet with the teacher